 practical experiences gained during research work including letter(s) of recommendation certifying the place, length and performed tasks

-motivation letter describing your main interest in biomedical research and expectations on the Master's Programme in Medical Research.
+statement of purpose describing your main interest in biomedical research and expectations on the Master's Programme in Medical Research.

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.